eldafito/Stargazers/README.md

 ## Changelog
 - Migrate to AndroidX
-- Project refactor from Java to Kotlin with some arrangement like the use of couroutines
+- Project refactor from Java to Kotlin with some improvements like the use of couroutines
 - LargeTest for search UI